Requirements

 • A graduate degree in public health or a related field and at least two years of full-time, professional public health experience.

-To gain exposure to public health work outside of an academic setting and for accreditation reasons, students are generally discouraged from completing a practicum with a Gillings faculty member.
-However, a UNC faculty member may serve as a preceptor if the practicum products arise from the student having significant contact with a practice setting.
-In such cases, the practicum must have a co-preceptor from the practice setting.
+For conflict-of-interest reasons and to expand mentorship opportunities, a student’s regular supervisor cannot serve as their preceptor.
+To gain exposure to public health work outside of an academic setting and for accreditation reasons, students are generally discouraged from completing a practicum with a faculty member.
+However, faculty may serve as a preceptor if the practicum products are produced in direct partnership with, and benefit, a non-academic community or organization.

 If there is any uncertainty whether someone is qualified to serve as a preceptor, please contact mphpracticum@unc.edu.